jmccullough4/3strands/README.md

 ### Local sign-in

 The dashboard ships with a local authentication flow.
 On first run an administrator account is created with the credentials `admin` / `ChangeMe123!`.
-Sign in with that account and visit **Manage users** to add ranch teammates, fill in their contact details, and set temporary passwords.
+Sign in with that account and visit **Manage users** to add ranch teammates, fill in their contact details, and set temporary passwords (minimum eight characters).

 Encourage teammates to change their password after the first login via the avatar menu ➝ **Change password**.